 The stereo soundstage of the Samsung HW-T550 is decent.
 It feels a bit wider than the bar itself, which is good.
 However, the bar doesn't do anything to make it seem even wider.
 On the upside, the focus of objects in the soundstage is very focused and you can easily pinpoint their location rather than hearing them coming from a general location.

 This soundbar can get pretty loud, which is great if you're having a party or have a very large room.
 Also, it can be pushed to its max volume without too much audible compression, which is great.
+If you're looking for a soundbar that can get a bit louder, check out the Vizio V Series V21-H8.

 The Samsung HW-T550's stereo THD performance is just okay.
 There isn't much audible distortion at a normal listening volume, but there's a noticeable jump when pushing the bar to its limit.
 However, there's more distortion in the treble at a lower volume in our testing, but we aren't completely sure why.
 This shouldn't be audible to most listeners anyway.